-Prof. Anthony Shelton has been the Director of the Museum of Anthropology (MOA) at the University of British Columbia since August 1, 2004.
+Prof. Anthony Shelton was Director of the Museum of Anthropology (MOA) at the University of British Columbia from 2004 – 2021.
 An anthropologist, administrator, curator and teacher originally from Britain, Prof. Shelton is a leader in museology, cultural criticism, and the anthropology of art and aesthetics.
 Dr. Shelton has 24 years of teaching, curatorial, and management experience.
 He has held posts at the British Museum Royal Pavilion Art Gallery and Museum, the Horniman Museum, London and at the University of Sussex, University College London and the University of Coimbra, Portugal.
 Of the 13 exhibitions Dr. Shelton has curated or co-curated, four of the more innovative include Luminescence: The Silver of Peru (MOA 2012) African Worlds (Horniman 1999), Fetishism (Brighton, Nottingham, Norwich 1995), and Exotics: North American Indian Portraits of Europeans (Brighton 1991) – all of which used strong visual imagery to question notions of material culture and encourage discussion about the interplay of image, language, and meaning.
 He is currently curating a new exhibition Heaven, Hell and Somewhere In Between (MOA 2015).

 Prof. Shelton has published extensively in the areas of visual culture, critical museology, history of collecting and various aspects of Mexican cultural history.
 His works include Art, Anthropology, and Aesthetics (with J. Coote eds., 1992); Museums and Changing Perspectives of Culture (1995); Fetishism: Visualizing Power and Desire (1995); Collectors: Individuals and Institutions (2001); Collectors: Expressions of Self and Others (2001); and Luminescence: The Silver of Peru (2012)